Contents

 3. You can look at the available documentation for Colossus 237 (December 1968), though considering that Colossus 237 was a Block II program and Solarium a Block I program, it's unclear how much similarity we can expect to see.

-Unfortunately you can't get useful Solarium-related information from John Pultorak's meticulously-crafted Block I documents and demonstration ... the problem being, you see, that John had no Block I software to use as a model, and hence based his Block I hardware simulation on Block II AGC software, namely Colossus 249, which is later even than Colossus 237.
+Unfortunately you cannot get useful Solarium-related information from John Pultorak's meticulously-crafted Block I documents and demonstration ... the problem being, you see, that John had no Block I software to use as a model, and hence based his Block I hardware simulation on Block II AGC software, namely Colossus 249, which is later even than Colossus 237.
 But your mileage may vary, and it doesn't hurt to look if you like.
 As a practical option I fear that choice number 2 (picking through the Solarium source code) is really the best place to start at the present time.

 But anyway, assuming you have started the simulation as indicated above, I do know enough to tell you how to do a few things with it: